mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 with the target.

 The power only works with powerful, deeply-affecting emotions such as love, hate, fear, anger and envy.
-Someone in a ‘normal’ placid state cannot be affected.
+Someone in a 'normal' placid state cannot be affected.
 The Referee should assign the emotion with a strength of between 2 and 12, reflecting the depth of feeling.
 All consuming anger, for instance, would warrant a strength of 12, whilst mild jealousy only 3 or 4.
 The strength of the emotion is the limit that the psion can tap.
-Tapping emotions has its own difficulties, so there are no DMs for the emotion’s strength and as the emotion is tapped its strength decreases in proportion with what the psion leaches.
+Tapping emotions has its own difficulties, so there are no DMs for the emotion's strength and as the emotion is tapped its strength decreases in proportion with what the psion leaches.
 Thus, a psion could use this power to transform an all-consuming rage into mild anger; or sap a target of his deep, abiding love.